r0w4n/edr_query_parser/README.md

 edr.get_crs()
 ```

-return string for the requested CRS
+returns string for the requested CRS